Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Corti ought to have respected the OmoAru, but they had always been too different in outlook.
 When the first University of Origin apparent-linear-velocity probe had taken its test flight, the OmoAru had been there to merrily applaud their new, diminutive gray neighbors.

-The species had been...well, many things.
+The species had been... well, many things.
 No species was one thing.
 But the overall *character* of a species could be broadly characterized.
 Corti were aloof intellectuals, Gaoians were savages with pretensions of civility.
 Kwmbwrw were hypocrites, Guvnurag were cowards, the Vzk’tk were blessedly simple while Rrrrtktktkp’ch were their long-suffering sophisticated shepherds.
 Humans were crazy.

-OmoAru were...fun.
+OmoAru were... fun.
 Jovial, jocular, kind-hearted and playful.
 Their genuine glee as the Corti’s devoted scientific edifices had first raced and then torturously clambered towards matching their own had been *humiliating* to Corti sensibilities.
 Cortan had no word equivalent to *’soul,’* but the conceptual equivalent had **itched** for the OmoAru to sneer at them, just once.
 That was what the more advanced, the superior and the higher-positioned *did...* wasn’t it?

 The OmoAru certainly hadn’t seemed to think so, and they had that in common with Humans, unbeknownst to the unfortunate deathworlders who would never get to meet them.
 Bedu’s long conversations with Rebar, Snapfire, Starfall and Titan during the painful week they had flown his ship to refuge had revealed that about their psyche at least - all four had made the point that there was no good reason for the Corti to have allowed their bodies to diminish in pursuit of an expanded intellect.